pe-matsushita/lootbridge-utilities/README.md

 const pool = new Pool(provider, {
   POOL: poolAddress,
   REPAY_WITH_COLLATERAL_ADAPTER: repayWithCollateralAddress,
-  WETH_GATEWAY: wethGatewayAddress,
+  WBNB_GATEWAY: wbnbGatewayAddress,
 });

 /*
 - @param `user` The ethereum address that will liquidate the position
 - @param `fromAsset` The ethereum address of the asset you want to repay with (collateral)
-- @param `fromAToken` The ethereum address of the aToken of the asset you want to repay with (collateral)
+- @param `fromLBToken` The ethereum address of the aToken of the asset you want to repay with (collateral)
 - @param `assetToRepay` The ethereum address of the asset you want to repay
 - @param `repayWithAmount` The amount of collateral you want to repay the debt with
 - @param `repayAmount` The amount of debt you want to repay